Polly Bergen: Career

 Bergen appeared in many film roles, most notably in the original Cape Fear (1962) opposite Gregory Peck and Robert Mitchum.
 She had roles as the romantic interest in three Dean Martin and Jerry Lewis comedy films in the early 1950s: At War with the Army, That's My Boy, and The Stooge.
 She was featured in a number of Westerns during the 1950s, including Warpath, Arena, and Escape from Fort Bravo.
-She starred in the horse racing comedy Fast Company; she starred as the first female commander-in-chief in Kisses for My President; and as the wife of James Garner in the romantic comedy Move Over, Darling, which also starred Doris Day.
+She starred in the horse-racing comedy Fast Company; she starred as the first female United States President in Kisses for My President; and as the wife of James Garner in the romantic comedy Move Over, Darling, which also starred Doris Day.
 Bergen's later roles included Mrs. Vernon-Williams in Cry-Baby, a John Waters film.

-Bergen received an Emmy Award for her portrayal of singer Helen Morgan in the episode The Helen Morgan Story of the 1950s television series Playhouse 90.
+Bergen received an Emmy Award for her portrayal of the true-life title subject in the episode "Helen Morgan" of the 1950s television series Playhouse 90.
 Signed to Columbia Records, she also enjoyed a successful recording career during this era.
 She recorded an album in 1957 titled, Bergen Sings Morgan, which included the song "Bill".

-In the 1950s, she became known as "The Pepsi Cola Girl", having done a series of commercials for this product.
+In the 1950s, she became known as "the Pepsi Cola Girl", having done a series of commercials for this product.

 She was a regular panelist on the game show To Tell the Truth during its original run.
 She was an occasional panelist and appeared three times as the mystery guest on What's My Line?.
 She appeared on the interview program Here's Hollywood.
 She earned two Emmy Award nominations for her role as Rhoda Henry, wife of Captain "Pug" Henry (played by Robert Mitchum), in two miniseries: The Winds of War and its sequel War and Remembrance.